josephwilk/amrita/README.md

   use Amrita.Sweet

   facts "about collections of numbers" do
-    fact "contains an element" do
-      [1, 2, 4, 5] |> contains 4
+    fact "contains checks if an element is in a collection" do [1, 2, 4, 5] |> contains 4

       {6, 7, 8, 9} |> contains 9

       [a: 1, :b 2] |> contains {:a, 1}
     end

+    fact "contains works with strings" do
+      "mad hatters tea party" |> contains "hatters" end

     fact "has a prefix" do